Hermann-web/blog/web-source/docs/blog/posts/frameworks/web/flask/simple-file-hosting-with-flask-and-api-integration.md

 ```

 ## (Bonus) How to use the api
-- you can access the api with the routes `http://localhost:5000/api/*`
+- You can access the api with the routes `http://localhost:5000/api/*`
 - The file [cli_app/cli_app.py](https://github.com/Hermann-web/simple-file-hosting-with-flask/blob/e3807c55fa25e19b914173555929adfd2aa5567c/cli_app/cli_app.py) to access the api along with a context manager to handle sessions
 - you can read the [api documentation](https://github.com/Hermann-web/simple-file-hosting-with-flask/blob/e3807c55fa25e19b914173555929adfd2aa5567c/docs/api.md)

 ## (Bonus) How to use the cli app